Advancing equitable access to healthy neighborhoods

 Our research promotes healthy, sustainable communities in the Pacific Northwest and around the globe.

-Our faculty and students explore issues such as environmental justice, genetic susceptibility to environmental exposures and the ways in which some people and communities are more vulnerable to those exposures.
+Our faculty and students explore issues such as environmental justice, One Health, genetic susceptibility to environmental exposures and the ways in which some people and communities are more vulnerable to those exposures.

 We identify policies and interventions to reduce environmental exposures and improve risk communication.
 And we study the effects of climate change, natural disasters, built environments and environmental policy on population health.